floweredscarf/su25/labs/lab12/index.md

 ### Discuss: 2-3 Tree Balancing

 With the insertion procedure given above, why are 2-3 trees self-balancing?
 Can a leaf ever be further from the root than another?
+Are we guaranteed any runtimes for insertion or search?
-Discuss with your partner.
+Discuss with someone in your lab or your TA.

 ## Left-Leaning Red-Black Trees

-We saw that 2-3 trees are balanced, guaranteeing that a path from the root to any leaf is $$O(\log N)$$.
+We saw that 2-3 trees are balanced, guaranteeing that a path from the root to any leaf is $$O(\log N)$$ in a tree with $$N$$ elements.
 However, 2-3 trees are notoriously difficult and cumbersome to code, with numerous corner cases for common operations.
 They are commonly used and have significant (out-of-scope) benefits, but they also have drawbacks.